 Oh, one other thing I want to share with you is this thought-provoking article about why there are so many bestselling books with “girl” in the title.
 While it’s actually very insightful, it originally caught my eye because my husband always jokes that every book I read has “the girl” in the title.
 And he’s kind of right… Look at my titles for this month- We have two “girls,” a “lady,” and a “women.”
 LOL!

 OK, ready for my book recommendations from April?
 Like I said, it was an awesome month!
 Tons of stars all over the place hehe.
-(Just an FYI that the links to the books below are affiliate links.
-Thank you for supporting WANM!).
+Just an FYI that links to some of the books below are affiliate links (meaning that at no extra cost to you, I will earn a commission if you click through and make a purchase) and some were gifted to me by their publishers.
+Thank you so much for supporting WANM!

 All the Beautiful Girls by Elizabeth J. Church: This is the kind of book that’s totally up my alley (to be honest, books with “girls” in the title often are).
 We meet Lily as a child when her parents die and she’s sent to live with her not-so-fabulous aunt and uncle.
 And we follow her as she moves to Vegas, becomes a dancer, and changes her name to “Ruby.”
 Parts of the book are not so easy to read (her uncle is abusive) and though Lily doesn’t always make the best choices, I found myself cheering for her throughout the book and not wanting it to end.
 I also love that the book gives us a look at Las Vegas in the 1960s; the good, the bad, and the ugly. (thanks to Amazon Vine for my copy of this book!)